indie-rok/www.emmanuelorozco.com/_posts/2023-10-06-music-with-javascript.md

   - music
 ---

-Last week, I went to buildspace’s hackathon I set my goal:
+Last week, I went to buildspace’s hackathon and I set a goal:

-To work on something that I really really like.
+> To work on something that I really really like.
 Music.

 So, for 3 days, I worked an app that generates chord progressions and mix them with peoples voice.

 The interesting part:

-Chord progressions were generated using code.
+> Chord progressions were generated using code.

-Particulary a javascript framework called Tone.js
+Particulary a javascript framework called _Tone.js_

 The documentation it’s pretty bad, so I’ve decided to make this post to quickly show people how to start very easly.

-First, install the npm library or use the javascript file.
+So first: install the [npm library](https://www.npmjs.com/package/tone) or use the javascript file.

-Then some of my learnings:

-#### Using events to trigger music
+> Warning:

-You can’t play any sounds unless user makes an action.
+> You can’t play any sounds unless user makes an action.
 Click, hover, etc. onLoad is not supported.

-#### Generating notes
+Then to generate music:

+- **Generating single notes**

 A single note is pretty straight forward.
 Just use the triggerAttackRelase method with your note and you are good to go.
 I’ll talk about the “1n” in a minute.